-In the wild, lesser anteaters spend about half of their lives in trees, so they should be provided with climbing opportunities when kept in captivity.
-Sturdy, climbable tree branches can be offered both indoors and outdoors.
-Mounted limbs should be strong enough to hold the weight of your anteater and should have varying diameters to ensure the health of your anteater's feet (just as with a pet bird).
+In the wild, lesser anteaters spend half of their life in trees, so they need ample climbing opportunity when kept in captivity.
+Sturdy tree branches and mounted poles—offered both indoors and outdoors—should be strong enough to hold the weight of this animal and offered in varying diameters for the health of the muscles in its feet (similar to birds).

-Anteaters have unusually low body temperatures for mammals, so they must be kept at or around room temperature at all times.
-Aim to keep your anteater in an environment that is 65 to 85 degrees Fahrenheit.
-Room temperature is ideal, but some up-and-down fluctuation is acceptable.
-If a lesser anteater is exposed to prolonged temperatures above 90 degrees Fahrenheit, it is at risk for heat stroke.
-Kept too cold (at temperatures below 65 degrees), and they can also become sick.
+Anteaters have unusually low body temperatures for mammals, so their environment must hover around room temperature at all times.
+Aim to keep your anteater enclosure at an ambient temperature of 65 to 85 F. And while some up and down fluctuation is acceptable, an anteater exposed to prolonged temperatures above 90 F is at risk for heat stroke.
+If kept too cold (at temperatures below 65 F), your pet can become sick, as well.

 Outdoor enclosures must provide space for both climbing and exploring, as well as for protection.
-A hollowed-out tree stump or house should be provided for sleeping, equipped with heating elements if it gets too cold outside.
-If an anteater is allowed to roam indoors, make sure rooms are safe if the animals will be unsupervised.
+A hollowed-out tree stump or house, equipped with a heating element for cold nights, makes a safe haven for sleeping.
+And if your anteater is allowed indoors, secure your belongings and always supervise the animal.

 Housebreaking an Anteater

-Anteaters are difficult to potty train, so be prepared for skunky-smelling urine when housing them indoors.
-Some owners have success training their anteaters to use pee pads, but anteaters also like to mark their territories, especially bedding areas.
-Defecation usually occurs while they are in trees, so make sure climbing limbs do not overhang anything of importance.
-Pee pads placed throughout the house, in the anteater's enclosure, and under branches and limbs is the best way to attempt to keep the messes contained, but be prepared to do a lot of cleaning when accidents do occur.
+Anteaters are difficult to potty train, so be prepared for the constant scent of foul-smelling urine if you're housing one indoors.
+Some owners claim success training their anteaters to use pee pads.
+However, anteaters like to mark their territory—especially their bedding areas—making training a moot point.
+Defecation usually occurs while they are climbing trees, so make sure tree limbs don't overhang anything of importance.
+And pee pads placed throughout the house—in the anteater's enclosure and under branches—is the best way to keep the messes contained.
+Accidents will occur and require immediate cleaning, sometimes to no avail.